 One of the best ways to find potential planners is by talking to others.
 If you already have an accountant, ask if they know of any planners that could assist with your situation.
 Check with friends and family or anyone else that you trust for referrals as well.
 It is better to get some first-hand suggestions before scouring the phone book or the internet.

 In the financial services industry there is no shortage of certifications, designations, and acronyms, but understanding what they mean will help you know a little bit more about your prospective planners.

-- Personal Financial Specialist (PFS) – CPAs can undergo additional financial planning education and after passing meeting exam and experience requirements can use the CPA/PFS designation.
+- Personal Financial Specialist (PFS): CPAs can undergo additional financial planning education and, after meeting certain exam and experience requirements, can use the CPA/PFS designation.

-- Certified Financial Planner (CFP®) – The CFP is one of the most respected financial planning designations that requires a minimum of three years of experience, follow a strict code of ethics, and pass a lengthy examination.
+- Certified Financial Planner (CFP®): The CFP is one of the most respected financial planning designations and requires a minimum of three years of experience, adherence to a strict code of ethics, and passing a lengthy examination.
 These individuals will be able to provide a broad range of financial advice.

 Keep in mind that there are over 50 designations in use, so this is only a brief overview of the most common ones you’ll likely encounter.
 Some planners may have multiple designations, while others may not have any.

 Once you have found a few local planners that appear to meet your requirements, it is time to meet with them.
 Any reputable financial planner will hold an introductory meeting at no cost.
 This first meeting is beneficial to both you and the planner.
 It provides an opportunity for you to explain what you’re looking for and ask questions, while the planner can determine if they are suitable for the job.

 Financial planners can be compensated in a number of ways.
 This is an extremely important question to ask because you want to be sure they are advising you with your best interests in mind, not just making a sale.